pneto29/UPS_executable/README.md

 # UPS registration #

-This repository contains an implementation of the Iterative closest point.
+In this repository we have the UPS registration algorithm executable.

 ## Dependencies ##